humpback/humpback/docs/build-image.md

 # Create a image

-&ensp;&ensp;&ensp;In the Humpback system, although we can use some public network images, but there are always unsatisfactory places, such as taking the image time-consuming long or container configuration differentiation and other factors, then we need to customize the image, and submitted to the private image registry to store, There are currently two ways to create a mirror.
+In the Humpback system, although we can use some public network images, but there are always something unsatisfactory.
+Such as long time when pulling images or container configuration issue.
+So we need to customize the image, and submitted to the private image registry.
+There are two ways to create a image.

-- You can update an existing container to create a new image
+- You can create a new image base on an existing container.

-- Create a brand new image with `Dockfile`
+- Create a new image with `Dockfile`.

-## update an existing container to create a new image
+## Create a new image base an existing container

-&ensp;&ensp;&ensp;This way is to adjust the existing running `Container`, modify the configuration or the associated runtime environment, and then solidify it into a new version of `Image` to the local.
+This way is that adjust an exists running `Container` and modify the configuration or environment args, then create a new image base on it.

-&ensp;&ensp;&ensp;First we run the `Image` to be updated successfully, making it a `Container`, with the official base mirror like 'alpine: 3.5`:
+First we start a `Container` from the `Image` which need to be updated.
+Use the official base mirror `alpine: 3.5` as a example.

 ```bash
 $ docker run -t -i --name=alpine alpine:3.5 /bin/ash
 ```
-&ensp;&ensp;&ensp;And then we can modify the container, such as install a `postgresql-dev` environment for the container, The purpose is to make a `postgresql` base image based on 'alpine`:
+And then we can modify the container, for example instal a `postgresql-dev` environment for the container:

 ```bash
 / # apk add --no-cache postgresql-dev